• Twitter

 Flat website taxonomy

-This is an example of a flat website taxonomy or flat navigation tree.
+This is an example of a flat website taxonomy or flat navigation “tree” (even though there’s technically no “tree”).
 There is no hierarchy of pages to drill down into.

 In a flat website taxonomy there are no sub categories, only top-level categories.
 A flat taxonomy is best for a simple website that only has a few automotive parts or accessories.
-It technically doesn’t have a navigational “tree.”
+Flat taxonomy technically doesn’t have a navigational “tree.”

 With a flat taxonomy there is no need—or ability—to drill down.
 Every website category or product has equal standing.
 The only navigational priorities for an auto parts website would be for which category appears first on a menu, or which category has a prominent link on other pages.